The marketplace analytics stack: what happens after you adopt Snowflake and hire your first data person

 If I were the first data hire at a marketplace today:

-Quarter 1: Definitions before dashboards.
-Write down GMV, take rate, and active buyer/seller definitions before building anything.
+Quarter 1: definitions before dashboards.
+Write down GMV, take rate, and active buyer and seller definitions before building anything.
 Every future argument is cheaper to prevent than to settle.

-Quarter 2: Core dashboards for the recurring set.
+Quarter 2: core dashboards for the recurring set.
 Weekly GMV, cohort curves, category breakdowns.
-Deliberately small: every dashboard is a maintenance commitment.
+Deliberately small, because every dashboard is a maintenance commitment.

-Quarter 4: The actual data work.
+Quarter 4: the actual data work.
 Marketplace-specific models: liquidity scoring, seller health, matching quality.
-The work you were hired for, which is only reachable if quarters 1-3 got the question volume off your desk.
+The work you were hired for, which is only reachable if quarters 1 to 3 got the question volume off your desk.

 The trap is spending all four quarters in the month 3-6 loop.
-The way out is treating self-serve as infrastructure, not as a favor you do one Slack thread at a time.
+The way out is treating self-serve as infrastructure, not as a favour you do one Slack thread at a time.

 Contextflo is free for one user and one data source, so your data hire can validate it solo first.